 Working papers

-Abstract: This paper provides new evidence on how firms and workers adjust to a restriction on low-hour jobs.
-I exploit a unique reform introducing a minimum workweek of 24 hours in France in 2014 affecting 15% of jobs.
-Drawing on linked employer-employee data and an event study design, I find a firm-level reduction in the number of jobs and an increase in average hours per worker.
-Overall, total hours worked in the firm decreased significantly, showing imperfect substitutability between workers and hours.
-The effects differ by gender: part-time female workers were replaced by full-time male workers.
-Importantly, reduced-form evidence indicates the reallocation of workers from firms highly exposed to the policy to firms less exposed.
-To quantify the aggregate impact taking into account these effects, I build and estimate a search and matching model with heterogeneous workers and firms.
-I find that the minimum workweek destroyed 1% of jobs but no effect on total hours, due to positive general equilibrium effects.
-Finally, the gender gap in welfare increased by 3% because women were more affected by the direct negative employment effects and benefited less from reallocation effects.
+Abstract: This paper examines the effects of working time regulations on the allocation of workers and hours.
+I exploit a unique reform introducing a minimum workweek of 24 hours in France in 2014, affecting 15% of jobs.
+Drawing on administrative data and an event study design, I find a firm-level reduction in total hours worked, showing imperfect substitutability between workers and hours.
+The effects differ by gender: women working part-time were replaced by men working longer hours.
+Importantly, workers also reallocate between firms.
+To quantify the aggregate impact accounting for these effects, I build and estimate a search and matching model with firm and worker heterogeneity.
+Overall, the minimum workweek increased total hours worked by 1% due to positive general equilibrium effects, but concentrated hours among fewer workers as unemployment rose by 2%.
+Gender inequality increased because of the within-firm effects and less reallocation of women between firms.

 [Previously titled "Employment Effects of Restricting Fixed-Term Contracts: Theory and Evidence"]